-In true Frenzel, the tongue compresses the trapped air under the roof of the mouth.
+In Frenzel, the surrounding the larynx compresses the trapped air in the back of the mouth.
 The pressure forces the air to enter the nasal cavity and tries to escape out the nose, but the nostrils are pinched shut.
 Air cannot escape back into the lungs because the glottis is closed.
-Air cannot escape out the mouth because the tongue applies an airtight seal either against the upper teeth or in the back of the mouth.
+Air cannot escape out the mouth because either the tongue applies an airtight seal or the mouth is closed.
 Nowhere else to go, the air enters the eustachian tubes and into the middle ear equalizing the pressure.

 The 4 elements to performing Frenzel

 The first element is to have a closed glottis.
 Where and what is glottis?
 Glottis is the opening between the vocal cords in the throat.
 You can make the “aahhh” sound and by stopping the sound, with your mouth open, you are closing your glottis.
 You can also try inhaling fully through the mouth and then, while keeping the mouth open, hold the air in the lungs by closing the glottis.
 Super easy, right?

 The 2nd element?
 Soft palate in neutral position.
 Soft palate is a soft fleshy part toward the back of the roof of the mouth.
 If you drew a line with your finger from the back of your upper teeth all the way back until you start to gag, that’s where the soft palate is.
 Inhale big and with an open mouth, exhale very slowly out the nose, then mouth, then nose again and keep switching until you run out of air to exhale.
 Every time you switch, the part that you feel you’re raising and lowering is the soft palate.
 How do we determine if the soft palate is in neutral position?
 It is when you can exhale out the nose and the mouth at the same time.
 We can do it very easily.